kslifer/wordpress-on-gcp-free-tier/README.md

 The cold start has been optimized by baking the part of the [Docker Entrypoint](https://github.com/docker-library/wordpress/blob/master/docker-entrypoint.sh) process that copies the Wordpress core and custom themes/plugins into the Apache directory into the image itself.
 The upstream Wordpress image declares the Apache directory as a volume, so the only way to achieve this is to ignore the Wordpress core that's inside the Docker image and copy in the same files from the repo during the build process.
 Docker allows copying external files into a volume, but not files that are inside the image.
 This adds some complexity, but reduces the cold start to about 2 seconds.
 It also plays within the logic of the Docker Entrypoint - this step will simply be skipped because the files already exist in the Apache directory.

-### MySQL Database
+### MariaDB Database
-The approach to the MySQL database follows a traditional hosting model, with it sitting on a long-running e2-micro instance.
+The approach to the MariaDB database follows a traditional hosting model, with it sitting on a long-running e2-micro instance.
 The e2-micro is Google Cloud's smallest VM instance class that is offered in the free tier, with 1 GB memory and 0.25 vCPU that can occasionally burst to 2 full cores.

-MySQL isn't prescriptive on resource requirements, because it will depend on the database size and transactional volume that need to be supported.
+MariaDB isn't prescriptive on resource requirements, because it will depend on the database size and transactional volume that need to be supported.
 Performance has been optimized by provisioning the largest persistent disk possible within the free tier (30 GB HDD) to maximize the IOPS budget, then allocating a 1 GB swap file to relieve memory pressure.
 The fractional CPU is still a bottleneck, but the whole platform stood up to quite a bit of [Apache Bench](https://httpd.apache.org/docs/2.4/programs/ab.html) load testing.
 For a site that will receive a modest amount of traffic, it's sufficient.

 The install process configures weekly snapshots of the persistent disk with a 7 day retention policy, eliminating the need for a Wordpress plugin to perform site backups.